Rules and Gameplay

 Measuring the performance of both players and teams is possible thanks to NBA statistics.
 These can also be useful to NBA bettors.

 Coaches take team and player stats into account when deciding how to play certain teams and how they defend certain players.
 They are also looked at when it comes to seeing if a player is worthy of the Hall of Fame.
 NBA stats are also something that needs to be closely looked at when NBA bettors handicap games.

 Some of the important team stats are winning percentage, home winning percentage, away winning percentage, points per game, and opponents' points per game.

 For player stats, the important ones are points per game, rebounds per game, and assists per game.
 Some of the stats are pretty self-explanatory, but there are other more complex ones, such as personal efficiency rating and performance index rating.

-NBA games are shown worldwide, and there are tons of fans around the world, not just in the United States.
 From humble beginnings with only eight franchises to a multi-billion dollar business, the NBA is thriving, and there is no end in sight for the best basketball league on the planet.